Thursday, December 7, 2023

 A Leopard drinks water at Yala National Park

-Bird enthusiasts will find their haven in Yala.
-The park hosts over 200 species of birds, including the endangered black-necked stork and the vibrant Sri Lankan junglefowl.
+Bird lovers can find their haven in the Yala area.
+The park provides habitat for over 200 species of birds, including the endangered black-necked stork and Sri Lankan junglefowl.

 Yala Jeep Safari Options And Cost